Scale invariance and superfluid turbulence: Introduction

 Historically, local scale invariance was introduced \cite{weyl} in an attempt to unifying the theories of gravitation and electromagnetism.
 Stipulating local scale invariance of the theory of General Relativity in four dimensions lead to the extremely novel idea of introducing a gauge field with an additional term in the action resembling Maxwell's theory.
 Identifying this term as electromagnetism a unification of the theories of gravitation and electromagnetism was deemed to be have been achieved through purely geometric means.
 This approach was criticised, however, as being incompatible with the observed discrete spectra of atoms \cite{einstein}.
 The idea was thus given up as a means to producing a unified field theory only to be revived later on with the local scaling of lengths replaced by a local change of phase of a quantum wave function \cite{London}.
 This construction is now known as ``gauge theory" although it is no longer related to length scales.
 What is retained, however, is the idea of introducing a gauge field in order to render a system invariant under a local symmetry.

 In this article we consider a spatially scale invariant generalization of the Schroedinger field theory in the original sense of Weyl.
 Unlike the original approach, however, gauge variations, that is local changes of scale, are compensated for by a Ricci term rather than by a Maxwell term.
 The theory constructed would be relevant for describing any three-dimensional non-relativistic quantum field theory which has scale invariance properties.
-The system constructed is not meant to be a microscopic theory but an effective theory for any locally scale invariant theory of this type.
 A good testing ground for this effective theory is the phenomenon of turbulence in superfluid helium.

 Turbulence in superfluid liquid Helium \cite{tsubota} exhibits Kolmogorov scaling \cite{srineevasan} and does not have any associated discrete spectrum.
 Thus it could be a good testing ground for our effective theory.
 The usual theoretical approaches to superfluid turbulence uses the non-linear Gross-Pitaevski (GP) equation \cite{GP} where the nonlinearity reflects the interaction between helium atoms in the field theory description of the system taking a superfluid condensate into account.

 When energy is injected into the system, say by heating, excitations in the form of filaments appear.
 In this approach the observed filament excitations are understood with their location given by the zeros of the GP wave function.
 The filament excitations can also be modelled more directly with their dynamics described in analogy with interaction of wires carrying currents obeying the Biot-Savart law \cite{schwarz}.

 Distribution functions in superfluid turbulence are different from those arising for classical fluids.
 For instance, the velocity distribution function is not Gaussian but has a power law tail \cite{kivo}.
 We find that the unique locally scale invariant theory constructed here contains the appropriate degrees of freedom for describing superfluid turbulence namely, a condensate and the filament excitations.
-Indeed, we show using standard arguments of weak wave turbulence that the theory constructed predicts the Kolmogorov ${5}/{3}$ law observed in a certain range of momenta of the quasi-particle excitations of the theory.
+Indeed, we show that the theory constructed predicts the Kolmogorov ${5}/{3}$ law observed in a certain range of momenta of the quasi-particle excitations of the theory.
 While numerical studies of the GP equation yield similar results \cite{koba}, the present analysis is completely analytic.